themayursinha/blog/_posts/2026-05-06-mcp-security-the-new-supply-chain-risk-for-ai-agents.md

 In the [MCP architecture](https://modelcontextprotocol.io/docs/learn/architecture), an MCP host is the AI application.
 It creates MCP clients, usually one per server.
 Those clients talk to MCP servers that expose capabilities such as [tools](https://modelcontextprotocol.io/specification/2025-11-25/server/tools), [resources](https://modelcontextprotocol.io/specification/2025-11-25/server/resources), and [prompts](https://modelcontextprotocol.io/specification/2025-11-25/server/prompts).
 Tools let models perform actions.
 Resources give models contextual data.
 Prompts provide reusable interaction templates.

-That sounds clean.
-It is clean, at the protocol level.
+At the protocol level, this is a clean model.

 The security problem starts when those protocol objects become part of an agent's reasoning environment.
 Tool names and descriptions are not inert metadata.
 Resource contents are not inert data.
 Tool results are not just return values.
 They are text and structure that may enter the model context, affect planning, trigger future calls, and get remembered.

 In a normal API integration, documentation tells the developer how to call the system.
 In an agentic integration, tool metadata helps tell the model what the system means.

-That is a very different risk.
+That creates a different kind of risk.

 ![MCP agent supply chain trust boundary]({{ '/img/mcp-agent-supply-chain.svg' | prepend: site.baseurl | replace: '//', '/' }})